 Once you've set up Internet access on your television, you should be able to access Web services directly — on most televisions there's a menu that allows you to choose and configure services as you want.

 Connecting your TV to your router and the Internet will also give it access to your computer, allowing you share media files via DLNA and similar applications.

 Depending on the operating system powering your TV, you might be prompted to download a software update.
 However, aside from that, you’re pretty much ready to go.

 Congratulations - your TV should now be connected to the internet.

 Confused about the difference between HDMI and DVI, component and composite?
 Our giant cable buying guide will set you straight.

-Have a look at what we thought were the best TVs of 2010.
+Have a look at what we think are the best TVs of 2018.